0

 The Importance of Calcium for Bone Health

 Calcium is an essential mineral that plays a pivotal role in maintaining strong and healthy bones throughout life.
 The majority of the body's calcium resides in bones and teeth, providing structural support and strength.
 Bones act as a calcium reservoir, releasing this mineral into the bloodstream as needed for various critical functions, including muscle contraction, nerve transmission, and hormone secretion.
-When calcium intake is insufficient, the body draws upon the calcium stored in bones, weakening them over time and increasing the risk of osteoporosis, a condition characterized by brittle and fragile bones.
+When calcium intake is insufficient, the body draws upon the calcium stored in bones, weakening them over time — which can affect bone strength and resilience over time.
 Adequate calcium consumption, along with other nutrients like vitamin D and magnesium, helps in the continuous process of bone remodeling, ensuring bones remain sturdy and resilient.

 Top Ten Plant-Based Calcium Sources